Nuclear effects in high-energy neutrino interactions: Introduction

 At energies above a few TeV, absorption in the Earth alters the zenith angle distribution.
 The absorption correction should be modeled with a precision similar to the other uncertainties in the zenith angle distribution, reaching a few percent.
 It is also important to accurately model the neutrino inelasticity distribution since it is important for inferring the neutrino energy spectrum from the muon energy spectrum.
 In charged-current $\nu_\mu$ and $\overline\nu_\mu$ starting event interactions, both the hadronic cascade and the outgoing lepton are observed.
 Thus inelasticity becomes a third variable in astrophysical neutrino flux fits.
 The energy of the hadronic cascades is inferred through calorimetry \cite{Aartsen:2013vja}.

-Natural neutrinos are also used to study neutrino interactions at energies above those that are accessible at accelerators, where the highest available neutrino energy is 500 GeV.
+Natural neutrinos are also used to study neutrino interactions at energies above those that are accessible at accelerators, where the highest available neutrino energy is 500 GeV, although this range will be extended by the planned FASER$\nu$ experiment located at the Large Hadron Collider \cite{2019arXiv190802310F}.
 IceCube has measured the neutrino-nucleon cross sections for $\nu_\mu$ \cite{Aartsen:2017kpd} and for a primarily $\nu_e$ mixture \cite{Yuan:2019wil,Bustamante:2017xuy}.
 They have also measured the neutrino inelasticity distribution \cite{Aartsen:2018vez} and provided interaction data used to produce a tomographic image of the mass distribution within the Earth \cite{Kotoyo,Donini:2018tsg}.
 These data have been used to search for BSM processes \cite{Ellis:2016dgb,Klein:2019nbu}.
 The cross section and Earth tomography analyses rely on measurements of neutrino absorption within the Earth while the inelasticity measurements and most BSM studies use direct observations of neutrino interactions in Antarctic ice.
 The tomography effort is noteworthy because seismographic measurements of the Earth's density are already quite precise \cite{densityuncertainty}.
 Therefore any neutrino-based measurement must have a comparably small statistical and systematic errors to be competitive.
 For example, in Ref.~\cite{Aartsen:2017kpd} IceCube assigned a 1\% systematic uncertainty to account for uncertainties in the Earth's mass distribution.

 These studies assume that high-energy neutrinos interact with isospin-invariant, unshadowed targets via Deep inelastic Scattering (DIS).
 The purpose of this paper is to examine how nuclear corrections (compared to an isospin-invariant non-shadowed reference) to DIS cross sections and inelasticity distributions affect the assumptions used in neutrino-telescope analyses.
 We focus on energies above 1~TeV.